ucw9q/restful-api-design-guidelines/README.md

 * 415 (“Unsupported Media Type”) must be used when the media type of a request’s payload cannot be processed.
 * 500 (“Internal Server Error”) should be used to indicate API malfunction.

+## Versioning

+A REST API is composed of an assembly of interlinked resources: its resource model.
+The version of each resource is conveyed through its representational form and state.

+Guidelines:
+* Schemas should be used to manage representational form versions.
+* Entity tags should be used to manage representational state versions

+## Security

+Guidelines:
+* OAuth may be used to protect resources.
+See: https://getkong.org/plugins/
+* API management solutions may be used to protect resources.
+See: https://github.com/Mashape/kong